Who knew that the best way to help ward off arthritis winter blues is to make like a Scandinavian?

 So if you have arthritis and you’re struggling with the cold, follow these tips from our Scandinavian friends and you’ll be winter-ready in no time.

 Our Scandinavian friends make dealing with the cold months look so effortless and pain-free.
 There’s no slipping over in the snow or arriving at your destination with blue lips, rigid hands and a broken ankle.
 They glow in the snow, like a Ready Brek advert with better clothes.
 Scandi Chic rocks, and it’s a great lifestyle if you’re struggling with arthritis in the winter months too.

 Here are a dozen things that Scandinavians do that you can do too, to help manage the extra challenges that winter can bring for your arthritis:

 1. Scandinavians love knitwear

 The Norwegians, Danes, Swedish and Fins love knitwear the way that Santa loves red velvet.
 No Scandinavian wardrobe is complete without at least seven patterned jumpers – one for each day – a jolly array of hats, gloves, scarves, knitted underwear and socks.
-I’m 100% sure they would be obsessed with Merino Wool Knitwear as it is so comfortable to wear!

 The key to great knitwear is great yarns – cheap acrylic knits can be cold, cotton knits are not much better.
 For proper warmth, you need wool, wool mixes, mohairs, angoras, cashmere, alpaca, silk.
 Basically, if an animal made it, it’s warm and it will breathe.